Home / Reviews / Branch Ergonomic Chair

 Does the Branch have good lumbar support?

-Is the 2-year warranty a dealbreaker?
+Is the 7-year warranty good?

-Should I get the standard version or the headrest version?
+Should I get the headrest add-on?

 Can I try the Branch before I buy?

 Branch does not have retail showrooms.
 The 30-day return policy is the effective trial period: order it, sit in it for a few weeks, and return it if it does not work.
 Branch covers return shipping on direct purchases.
 Keep the original box during the trial period to simplify a potential return.
-This is a reasonable substitute for a showroom visit at this price point.

 Final Verdict

 The Branch Ergonomic Chair is the most feature-complete chair available at its price.
-The 4D arms, seat depth adjustment, height-adjustable lumbar, and mesh back are all genuine ergonomic tools, not marketing checkboxes.
-For home office workers who want to stop sitting in a $150 Amazon chair without spending $1,400 on a Herman Miller, the Branch is the right answer.
+The 3D arms, seat depth adjustment, height-adjustable lumbar, and mesh back are all genuine ergonomic tools.
+For home office workers who want to stop sitting in a $150 Amazon chair without spending $1,500 on a Herman Miller, the Branch is the right answer.
+The 30-day return policy makes trying it essentially risk-free.

 Not sure if the Branch is right for you?
 Read our Office Chair Buying Guide or browse the Best Office Chairs hub for a full comparison across price points.